 A single course of antibiotics could damage the delicate balance of bateria in your gut for a year or more, say scientists.
 Another good reason not to ask your doctor for antibiotics.

-A new study by University College of London researchers has found that just one prescription of antibiotics can upend the delicate balance of the microbiome – the huge collection of microbes that inhabit our guts, which has been show to protect us against germs, help digestion, as well as aid the production of vitamins, hormones, and essential amino acids.
+Another new study by University College of London researchers has found that just one prescription of antibiotics can upend the delicate balance of the microbiome – the huge collection of microbes that inhabit our guts, which has been show to protect us against germs, help digestion, as well as aid the production of vitamins, hormones, and essential amino acids.

 A reduced diversity of bacteria in the micobiome can lead to issues with gut health like IBS and a compromised immune stystem, say experts.
 And an unhealthy balance in bacteria, or reduced diversity, has been linked to a huge range of health issues from obesity to allergies like eczema and asthma